c0dev0id/shagen.me/content/bloginfo/_index.md

 I expect you know your system well enough to navigate around, edit files, read manpages and install software.

-I will describe on which System / OS the blog post is based on.
-If you apply this knowledge to a different System / OS, I expect you know how to adapt the article accordingly (use different paths, devices names etc..).
+I will describe on which System / OS a post is based on.
+If you apply this knowledge to a different Environment, I expect you know how to adapt the article accordingly (use different paths, devices names etc..).

 ## "$": Execute as user